PenguinMod/PenguinMod-Home/src/events/en/penguinjamwinter2024.md

 Submit projects to PenguinJam by **using the tag [#penguinjam2](/search?q=%23penguinjam2) in the title or notes.**

 ## What is the theme?
-The theme has not been revealed yet.
-Come back here when it is.
+The PenguinJam theme is:
+**Too Much**

+Some examples to get you started: there are too many cars speeding, too many presents under a tree, too many risks, or too many people to serve in a restaurant.

-The theme will be revealed on ***December 16th at 2:00 PM (Eastern Time)***.
+Create and upload projects based on this theme before ***December 24th at 2:00 PM (Eastern Time)***!

 Participate if you want to try to earn one of these badges:
 <div style="display:flex;flex-direction:row">